How to Live with Intention and Build a Lasting Legacy

 Am I living the life I believe God is calling me to live?”

-Living well — and leading well — requires intention.
+Living well — and leading well — doesn’t happen accidentally.
+It requires intention.

-The legacy we leave is not built in one defining moment.
+The life we experience is shaped by the decision we make daily: what we prioritize, what we allow, and how we spend our time and engergy.
+Legacy isn’t built in one defining moment.
 It is shaped slowly through faithful, everyday decisions made over time.

 If you want to build a lasting legacy, you must learn how to live with intention now.